BasedAgents/smart-contracts/docs/TECHNICAL.md

 ### Gas Optimization
 - Pool creation is deferred until graduation to save gas
 - Pool creation costs are subsidized by the protocol
-- If a token never graduates (doesn't sell all 800M tokens), no gas is spent on pool creation
+- If a token never graduates (doesn't sell all 500M tokens), no gas is spent on pool creation
 - This optimization is especially important for tokens that may not reach graduation

+## Token Allocation

+### Initial Distribution
+- Total Supply: 1,000,000,000 tokens (1B)
+- Primary Market (Bonding Curve): 500,000,000 tokens (500M)
+- Secondary Market (Uniswap): 200,000,000 tokens (200M)
+- Agent Allocation: 300,000,000 tokens (300M)

+### Agent Allocation
+- 300M tokens are minted directly to the Agent's wallet at deployment
+- These tokens are available immediately for:
+  - Paying contributors
+  - Funding grants
+  - Other Agent operations
+- The Agent's wallet address is set during token deployment and cannot be changed

+### Market Graduation
+- The Uniswap V2 pool is created only when the token graduates from the bonding curve to Uniswap
+- This happens when all 500M tokens from the primary market supply are sold
+- Pool creation is subsidized by the protocol through the PoolCreationSubsidy contract
+- The pool parameters are immutable and set during graduation